prhmalzd/controlTheBoss/README.md

-a 2D game designed by myself.
+a 2D game i designed.
 the visual beauty and CSS have not yet been completed. you can experience the game from link below 👇👇